We collect artists’ books and fine press publications from the UK. Our collections also include many important works from the Americas and Europe.

 Our collections are particularly strong for the Americas, including works by Ulises Carrión, Enrique Chagoya, Guillermo Gómez-Peña, Barbara Hodgson, Sol LeWitt, Angela Lorenz, Edward Ruscha, Cecilia Vicuña and Kara Walker.
 We also hold a selected sample of miniature books containing publications by Peter and Donna Thomas, Irene Chan, and Midnight Paper Sales & Flaming Cat Press, among others.

 The Library holds a large selection of independent fine press books from the Americas, including the Arion Press, Heavenly Monkey, Yolla Bolly Press, Nawakum Press, Ninja Press, The Moving Parts Press, and the Codex Foundation; books by the Cuban publishers Ediciones Vigía and Cuadernos Papiro; and those by the Taller Leñateros collective in Chiapas.
+A guide to the Library’s US fine presses holdings, post-1945, may be found here.

 We hold items created by major European artists who worked in this field.
 For example, the British Library holds an important collection of Russian Avant-Garde Books from the 1910s and 1920s, Russian neo-avant-garde books from the late 1980s, as well as a collection of book designs by the prominent Czech artist Josef Čapek.